-Physical noise is the external and unnecessary sound that obstacle to effective communication.
+Physical noise is the external and unnecessary sound that is an obstacle to effective communication.
 It is also a communication disturbance created by the environment.
-Therefore, physical noise is also known as environmental noise in the communication process.
+Therefore, physical noise is also known as environmental noise in communication.

 Example of Physical Noise

-For example, raining sounds, thunderstorms, horns, outside building sounds, sounds from fans, lights, and windows are the best example of physical or environmental noise.
-Apart from that, loud music, barking dogs, noisy conflict nearby, vehicle sounds are also examples of physical noise.
+For example, rain, thunderstorms, horns, outside building sounds, and sounds from fans, lights, and windows are the best examples of physical or environmental noise.
+Besides loud music, barking dogs, and noisy conflict nearby, vehicle sounds are examples of physical noise.

 2. Physiological Noise in Communication

 Physiological noise is a barrier created by the communicator’s physical condition.
-Usually, physical illness and weakness produce physical noise, and this noise obstacle to effective communication.
+Usually, physical illness and weakness produce physical noise, and this noise is an obstacle to effective communication.

 Example of Physiological Noise

 For example, Ela is having headaches; therefore, she can not concentrate in class.
-Here, headache is a physical illness that barrier to the listening process of communication.
-Apart from that, deafness and blindness are physical weakness or physiological noise that barriers to listening.
+Here, a headache is a physical illness that hinders the listening process of communication.
+Also, deafness and blindness are physical weaknesses or physiological noises that hinder listening.
 Talking too fast or slow and the high or low temperature in the room also generate physiological noise.

 3. Psychological Noise in Communication

-Psychological noise is a communication barrier created from the communicator’s psychological factors, for example, values, beliefs, attitudes, and behaviors.
-This type of noise interrupts our minds to concentrate on listening.
-People don’t like to listen or talk about those topics that make them down or not interesting.
+Psychological noise is a communication barrier created by the communicator’s psychological factors, for example, values, beliefs, attitudes, and behaviors.
+This type of noise interrupts our minds from concentrating on listening.
+People don’t like to listen or talk about those topics that make them down or not enjoyable.

 Example of Psychological Noise

-For example, Ela is a Muslim girl, and she does not like to listen to any criticism of Islam.
+For example, Ela is a Muslim girl who does not like to listen to any criticism of Islam.
 Therefore, she became distracted when her lecturer was talking about anti-Islam issues.
 Any sensitive issues like religious, ethnic, and political are examples of psychological noise.
-Apart from that, financial crisis, missing a beloved person, the exhausting schedule may originate the psychological noise.
+Apart from that, financial crisis, missing a beloved person, and an exhausting schedule may originate psychological noise.

-Semantic noise is a communication barrier created from confusion over the meaning of words.
-Semantic noise occurred because of different meanings of the message between the sender and receiver.
+Semantic noise is a communication barrier created by confusion over the meaning of words.
+It comes from complex, technical, autochthonous, or grammatical errors in communication.
+Semantic noise occurs because of different message definitions between the sender and receiver.
 It also refers to the wrong grammatical sentence that makes the receiver unable to understand the meaning.
-Communication scholars term it as a syntactical barrier or noise.
+Scholars term it as a syntactical barrier or noise.

-Syntactical noise is a grammatically wrong sentence in the receiver unable to accomplish the proper meaning.
-Using difficult language during computer programming is an example of syntactical noise.
+Syntactical noise is a grammatically wrong sentence in which the receiver cannot accomplish the proper meaning.
+Using complex language during computer programming is an example of syntactical noise.
 It is also in contrast to syntactic sugar.